Relationships

 AA

-Over time, this figure becomes more familiar, more predictable, and less surprising.
+Over time, that person becomes more familiar, more predictable, and less surprising.
 As a result, the initial excitement gradually fades from what it was during the first year.
 This is because the excitement and tension of that first year were largely generated by external and superficial factors.
 After all, how long can one be fascinated by a turned-up nose or witty remarks if there is no deeper, meaningful content behind them?
 Eventually, those external and superficial elements give way to their more mature and developed counterparts.

-This is a natural developmental process: a transition from “burning” love to “mature” love — a love that is calmer and more balanced.
+This is a natural developmental process: a transition from “burning” love to “mature” love—a love that is calmer and more balanced.

 When a baby who has just begun to walk manages to take a few steps without falling, the entire family applauds, and the news is eagerly shared with anyone willing to listen.
 When the baby manages to combine a few sounds into a full word, the joy is immense.
 Even if the child mispronounces or stutters along the way, everyone delights in the achievement and marvels at the child’s cleverness.

-Imagine that twenty years later we meet that same baby, now a young adult, and we see a crowd of family members applauding a few steps he has managed to take, or marveling at a complete sentence he has spoken.
+Now imagine that twenty years later we meet that same baby, now a young adult, and we see a crowd of family members applauding a few steps he has managed to take, or marveling at a complete sentence he has spoken.
 We would immediately assume that something is wrong.

 Rabbi Daniel Pinchasov is an expert marriage counselor and psychotherapist.